 Collective Shift Best Practices

-Collective Shift research team has pooled together a list of best practices to keep funds secure in response to the uptick in crypto-related scams.
+Collective Shift’s analysts has pooled together a list of best practices to keep funds secure in response to the uptick in crypto-related scams.

 General Best Practices

 - Never expose your seed phrase to unknown parties.

 - Never show your MetaMask QR code to unknown parties.